Skip to main content

 From page 3...

 ...
 To support researchers making reasoned, deliberate choices in their selection of population descriptors, the description and discussion of each demonstrate what these concepts of human difference can -- or cannot -- capture in genetics studies.
-Although some genetic studies have used descriptors like race as proxies for genetic variation, some genetic epidemiologic studies rely on descriptors like race as proxies for cultural beliefs and practices or for shared environments, in the absence of direct measurements of these latter contextual factors.
+Although some genetics studies have used descriptors like race as proxies for genetic variation, some genetic epidemiologic studies rely on descriptors like race as proxies for cultural beliefs and practices or for shared environments, in the absence of direct measurements of these latter contextual factors.

 From page 4...